DanielBrud/MiniGames/README.md

 # Mini Games

 Hi!
-This is my first project i'm working on mini games where we use our hands to play.
+This is my first public project.
+I'm working on mini games where we use our hands to play.

 [Video](https://www.youtube.com/watch?v=ruRlvjdJYNE&ab_channel=DanielBrud)